 Hey there my friends!

-This episode turned out sort of interesting.
-In many ways, it is simply an explanation of the Catholic Church’s teaching on justification, or salvation.
-As you might now, Protestants state that we are saved by “faith alone,” while the Catholic Church teaches that we are saved by “faith and works”.
+As you might know, Protestants state that we are saved by “faith alone”… While the Catholic Church teaches that we are saved by “faith and works”.

 This can be misleading mostly because Catholics and Protestants have different definitions or understandings of Justification.